MisterVitaliy/dotfiles/README.md

 # Just another dotfiles repo

 These are the dotfiles written or found by me
-And used on everyday basis
+And used on an everyday basis

 ![Initial checks](/../screenshots/screenshots/initial.png "Initial checks")